forestgrape/coronavirus/controlling.md

 > * Avoiding hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 At times when shops, restaurants and bars are open and crowded, risking with a high probability or considering *not* to admit elderly to hospitals I think is not nice. **Everybody has to right for a good treatment.**
 >
 > ### Reconsidering Strategy
-> In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent and good mask need to available.
+> In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent at least if good masks are scarce.
 In warm areas windows should be open all the time and air-conditioning should *never* be used.
 >
 > Three more points
 > 1. Trying new paths but step by step and at the risk of falling having a parachute ready and using it early enough.
 Better walk with the parachute (and being ready for a new journey) than fall cool without.
 For Covid-19 the parachutes are outdoor days: being outdoors and avoiding all non essential entries to foreign or public indoor settings.